Bidirectional anisotropic solar energetic particle events observed by Solar Orbiter: Results

 In applying the traditional VDA, obtaining the onset time is often the most challenging step.
-For our events, we employ both the Poisson-CUSUM method and visual inspection to estimate the onset times, which inevitably introduces some degree of uncertainty.
-Nevertheless the solid black line and purple lines in Figure~3 (panels (b) and (c)) provide reasonable proxies for the onset times.
+For our events, we employed both the Poisson-CUSUM method and visual inspection to estimate the onset times, which inevitably introduces some degree of uncertainty.
+Nevertheless, the solid black line and purple lines in Fig.~3 (panels b and c) provide reasonable proxies for the onset times.
 Another issue with VDA is the assumption that particles of different energies are released from the source at the same time.
 Studies of energetic electrons in impulsive events suggest that such an assumption is reasonable with an uncertainty of $\sim 5$ minutes \citep{Zhao2019, wu_statistical2023}.
-For our events, we consider ions rather than electrons.
+For our events, we considered ions rather than electrons.
 For both events, if the first episode (S1) is due to flare acceleration, we expect the uncertainty obtained in the release time to be around a few minutes.
 For the second episode (S2), if the acceleration process is due to shock acceleration, then compared to that at flares, the acceleration could take more time.
 This effect is even more pronounced for higher-energy ions.
-The net effect is that the release time obtained will have an uncertainty in the order of the acceleration time scale $t_{\mathrm{acc}}$ of the maximum proton energy $E_{\rm max}$ used in the VDA analysis.
-The maximum energy achievable at the shock front is determined by equating the particle acceleration time scale $t_{\mathrm{acc}} \sim \kappa/u^2$ with the shock dynamic time scale \citep[e.g.,][]{Li2017ScChD..60.1440L}, where $\kappa$ is the particle diffusion coefficient and $u$ is the upstream plasma speed in the shock frame.
-As the shock evolves quickly near the Sun, the shock dynamic time scale quickly drops, so is the maximum particle energy \citep{Li+2003,Li2017ScChD..60.1440L}.
+The net effect is that the release time obtained will have an uncertainty in the order of the acceleration timescale ($t_{\mathrm{acc}}$) of the maximum proton energy $E_{\rm max}$ used in the VDA analysis.
+The maximum energy achievable at the shock front is determined by equating the particle acceleration timescale ($t_{\mathrm{acc}} \sim \kappa/u^2$) with the shock dynamic timescale \citep[e.g.][]{Li2017ScChD..60.1440L}, where $\kappa$ is the particle diffusion coefficient and $u$ is the upstream plasma speed in the shock frame.
+As the shock evolves quickly near the Sun, the shock dynamic timescale quickly drops, so is the maximum particle energy \citep{Li+2003,Li2017ScChD..60.1440L}.
 The maximum particle energy considered in both events is approximately $70$~MeV.
-While direct measurements of the shock formation height and its evolution are not clear for the two events, we adopt representative values based on previous statistical studies as discussed above.
-We assume the shock forms at $\sim 1.43~R_\odot$ and propagates outward to a release height of $\sim 3~R_\odot$, maintaining relatively stable shock characteristics (compression ratio, shock speed, and turbulence level upstream of the shock) during this interval.
+While direct measurements of the shock formation height and its evolution are not clear for the two events, we adopted representative values based on previous statistical studies as discussed above.
+We assumed the shock forms at $\sim 1.43~R_\odot$ and propagates outwards to a release height of $\sim 3~R_\odot$, maintaining relatively stable shock characteristics (compression ratio, shock speed, and turbulence level upstream of the shock) during this interval.
 Using an average shock speed of $750~\mathrm{km/s}$ for both events, we estimate the available acceleration time to be approximately $24$ minutes.
-Since the fitted release time of the second episodes trail those of the first episodes in both events by $\sim 30$ minutes, it is therefore plausible that both episodes correspond to the same ``eruption" process near the Sun, with the first episodes having shorter acceleration time, consisting with flare acceleration; and the second episodes having longer acceleration time, consisting with shock acceleration.
-To support this, we consider the spectrum of both episodes below as the flare acceleration and shock acceleration likely yield different spectral indices.
+Since the fitted release time of the second episodes trail those of the first episodes in both events by $\sim 30$ minutes, it is therefore plausible that the two episodes correspond to the same `eruption' process near the Sun, with the first episodes having shorter acceleration time, consisting with flare acceleration; and the second episodes having longer acceleration time, consisting with shock acceleration.
+To support this, we considered the spectrum of both episodes (see below) as the flare acceleration and shock acceleration likely yield different spectral indices.